John Dewey High School (21K540)

 Law & Government

-This is an opportunity for students interested in law and exploring the struggle for justice and human rights.
-Program electives focus on the criminal justice system.
+This is an opportunity for students interested in legal studies and exploring the struggle for justice and human rights.
+Program electives focus on the criminal justice system and cybersecurity.
 Through our affiliation with the Justice Resource Center and Facing History & Ourselves, students visit criminal and juvenile court, work with lawyers and politicians, and participate in moot court, mock trial, and Model UN competitions.
-Students will also have the opportunity to apply to a variety of law related internships.
+Students will also have the opportunity to apply to a variety of law related internships and to graduate with the Seal for Civic Readiness.

 Method: